VIDEO: The Story Of Pearl Jam's Alive

 The fictional element of the song sees the mother then have an incestuous relationship with the son, who resembles his biological father.

-The track Once then sees the man go on a killing spree, while Footsteps sees him await execution from his prison cell.
+Once - the next track in the trilogy - sees the man go on a killing spree, while Footsteps (the third) sees him await execution from his prison cell.

 Watch the official video for Alive here: